jinwood/jinwood.github.io/data/authors/default.md

 - GraphQL (Apollo)
 - Serverless (AWS Lambda, DynamoDB, SQS, CloudFormation, GCP)

 I have a proven track record of delivering impactful results throughout my career.
 I am passionate about building innovative and user-friendly web interfaces and continuously strive to expand my knowledge.
 My commitment to excellence and a strong foundation in software development make me a valuable asset for any forward-thinking team.
-Following voluntary redundancy, I am eagerly seeking new opportunities to apply my skills and contribute to exciting projects.
+I am currently working with Builder.ai in the UI Engine team, enhancing their Figma translation software using Node.js, Kubernetes and React.js.

 # Employment